 books.
 Bad teaching is so common in the church that no one can assume they have things correct.

-I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt, but use discretion and evaluate whatever is taught, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
+I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt.
+However, I would use discretion and evaluate whatever is taught, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
 I would especially be wary of and closely examine people and ministries sharing a lot of spiritual guidance, like visions, words, and dreams.
 I invite everyone to examine the spiritual guidance I got as well.

 God never taught more carnal adoration for Him in the Bible.
 That is not the kind of love for the Lord we should show (see True Love - What does it mean to God? for more about loving God)